Metrizable uniform spaces: Finiteness conditions for covers

-\begin{definition}[Uniform local compacta] By a {\it local compactum} we mean a locally compact separable metrizable space \footnote{These are also sometimes called ``$\sigma$-compacta'', compare \cite{Du}; we refrain from this terminology since $\sigma$-compacta are more commonly not required to be locally compact.}; or equivalently a metrizable topological space that is a countable union of compacta $X_i$ such that each $X_i\incl\Int X_{i+1}$; or equivalently the complement to a point in a compactum; or equivalently the complement to a compactum in a compactum (see e.g.\ \cite[3.3.2, 3.8.C, 3.5.11]{En}).
+By a {\it local compactum} we mean a locally compact separable metrizable space or equivalently a metrizable topological space that is a countable union of compacta $X_i$ such that each $X_i\incl\Int X_{i+1}$; or equivalently the complement to a point in a compactum; or equivalently the complement to a compactum in a compactum (see e.g.\ \cite[3.3.2, 3.8.C, 3.5.11]{En}).

 By a {\it uniform local compactum} we mean a metrizable uniform space that has a countable uniform cover by compacta.
-A map $f$ from a uniform local compactum $X$ into a metric space is uniformly continuous iff it is continuous and every two proper maps $\phi,\psi\:\N\to X$ such that $d(\phi(n),\psi(n))\to 0$ as $n\to\infty$ satisfy $d(f\phi(n),f\psi(n))\to 0$ as $n\to\infty$.
+A map $f$ from a uniform local compactum $X$ into a metric space is uniformly continuous if and only if it is continuous and every two proper maps $\phi,\psi\:\N\to X$ such that $d(\phi(n),\psi(n))\to 0$ as $n\to\infty$ satisfy $d(f\phi(n),f\psi(n))\to 0$ as $n\to\infty$.
 Every closed subset of a finite-dimensional Euclidean space is a uniform local compactum.

 Clearly, every uniform local compactum is complete and its underlying topological space is a local compactum.
 The converse to the latter is false: $\N\x\N$ with the metric $d((m,n),(m',n'))=1$ if $m\ne m'$ and $d((m,n),(m,n'))=\frac1m$ is not a uniform local compactum, although it is topologically discrete.
-However, an ANRU (see \S\ref{ARs}) whose underlying topological space is a local compactum is a uniform local compactum \cite[5.4]{I2}. \end{definition}
+However, an ANRU (see \S\ref{ARs}) whose underlying topological space is a local compactum is a uniform local compactum \cite[5.4]{I2}.

 \begin{proposition} A local compactum is homeomorphic to a uniform local compactum. \end{proposition}

 A version for not necessarily metrizable spaces goes back to A. Weil (cf.\ \cite[p.\ 590]{BHH}, see also \cite[Exer.\ IX.1.15(d)]{Bou}).